About

 Why Home Sharing?

-Community Facilitation offers;
+Community Facilitation offers:

-A confidential person centered service.
+- A confidential person-centred service.

-A positive, original, innovative and individualised service which strives to meet the needs of each person.
+- A positive, original, innovative and individualised service which strives to meet the needs of each person.

-Supports to individuals who work in the community, together with supporting individuals who are seeking employment.
+- Supports to individuals who work in the community, together with supporting individuals who are seeking employment.

-An inclusive and fresh approach to opportunities that are an essential aspect of the service mission, to deliver a holistic and meaningful intervention.
+- An inclusive and fresh approach to opportunities that are an essential aspect of the service mission, to deliver a holistic and meaningful intervention.

 Health and Wellbeing